hall-n/hall-n.github.io/論文/Tokugawa Lenience of Peasant Pilgrimage.md

 "By the early 1800s, pilgrimage to Konpira  began to rival pilgrimage to Ise, with as many as half the pilgrims to Ise continuing on to visit Konpira, and large numbers traveling to Konpira from western Japan as well" (102)

 "growth of the pilgrimage to Konpira seems to have relied as much on business owners as it did on priests affiliated with the site" (102)
-##### Authorities' tolerance in Shikoku pilgrimage ( #Kouame_1997)
+##### Tolerance in Shikoku ( #Kouame_1997)

+*Natalie Kouamé argues that the Shikoku pilgrimage flourished particularly in the late seventeenth and the early nineteenth centuries.*

 "the case of Shikoku could provide an example of the degree of tolerance seen in an administration renowned for its severity and the degree of flexibility of a social system known for its rigidity" ( #Kouame_1997, 414).

 "authorities did seek to regulate the pilgrims closely, and to proscribe unruly elements, they also provided a system of support for those in need who followed the regulations"( #Kouame_1997, 424).
 Argues that local authorities should not be analyzed in terms of oppressive control.
 Benevolence relevant.
 "Indeed there are various historical materials that suggest that the general attitude of local authorities in Shikoku towards the henro should not be analyzed only in terms of repressive control.
 The fact is that the Shikoku authorities during the Tokugawa period did help pilgrims who were in trouble" ( #Kouame_1997, 421)

+Kouame argues that when looking at the level of freedom that the authorities were granting pilgrims, the constraints of the regulations were comparatively insignificant (ibid 424).

-"in the context of the freedom that the authorities were actually granting, these regulations could be seen as comparatively insignificant constraints ( #Kouame_1997, 424)
+%%"in the context of the freedom that the authorities were actually granting, these regulations could be seen as comparatively insignificant constraints ( #Kouame_1997, 424)
+%%
 ### Tokugawa's governance
 The image of Tokugawa bakufu is often portrayed as authoritarian, with "squeezing of the peasants" and limiting all their freedom (REF), however recent historians have presented a different perspective.